noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 >
 {: .hands_on}

+## tRNA and tmRNA Prediciton

+You may also want to identify mRNA and tRNA in your genome (FASTA file).
+You can do this by using the tool Aragon, which takes a FASTA file as input and outputs linear based secondary structures via cloverleaf diagrams.

 > ### {% icon hands_on %} Hands-on: tRNA and tmRNA Prediction
 >
 > Use **Aragorn** for tRNA and tmRNA prediction.
 > 1. As input file use the *Aspergillus* genome sequence.
 You can choose the genetic code (e.g. bacteria).
-> 2. Select the topology of your genome (circular or linear).
+> 2. Select the topology of your genome (circular or linear, default circular).
 >
 >    > ### {% icon question %} Question
 >    >